pragup/pragup.github.io/_pages/cv.md

 * **Oak Ridge National Laboratory (ORNL)**
 * Research Intern, *Jun 2017 - Dec 2017*
 * Developed an optimal tool path traversal algorithm based on Traveling salesman problem (TSP) for any dense fill problem in AM.
-Implemented these algorithms in **Python** and **C++**, using CPLEX Python and C++ API.
+Implemented these algorithms in **Python** and **C++**, using **CPLEX Python and C++ API**.
 Further, effects of mechanical parameter of AM on tool path is jointly investigated with researchers from MIT and ORNL (Manuscript in preparation).
 * Developed a **Python** module to do Euler Transformation of any arbitrary infill lattice.
 * Testing and integrating variable density hexagonal meshing library in **C++** for ORNL SLICER 2.